-All our wireless internet internal Routers will have their own internal antennas, but we may fit small antennas to improve signal strength if necessary.
+All our Cellular internet internal Routers will have their own internal antennas, but we may fit small antennas to improve signal strength if necessary.
 We may also connect an external antenna to the internal router for better signal strength.
 We find this works well in attic spaces.

 Too big an antenna could bring in too strong a signal and overwhelm the router causing the speed to decrease.
 Also, low cost or mis tuned antennas can bring in extra frequencies (Noise) also causing speed losses and unstable connection.
 When we carry out an installation, we check the signal strength within the router (not the lights) and we also check the Signal to Noise ratio (S/N) ratio.
 If it is too high, we need to install a more finely tuned antenna.